GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/message-controller/chat-message-controller.md

 #### Parameters

-  - action: The action to take.
+  - `action`: The action to take.
-  - completion: The completion.
-Will be called on a **callbackQueue** when the operation is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the operation is finished.
 If operation fails, the completion is called with the error.